-The way that you tell a story is often just as important as the story itself.
+The way that you tell a story is often just as important as the story itself in order to produce a great brand video.
 But it’s hard to look and sound great with the nerves and uncomfortable self-awareness that spring up in front of or a camera.
 We came up with some tips about how to use eye contact, body language, and voice to help you connect with your audience.

 But first, an example!
 Drupal Connect showed us their product intro video, and we were immediately taken in by the attitude and energy of the performers.

 If you’re the one going in front of the camera, how do you give a great performance like John and Adam?
 We gathered some tips of how to look like a cool cat on video:

 1. Make eye contact with the camera, but don’t stare it down.
 Looking away from the camera occasionally makes your performance seem authentic.
 When you look away, look to the side or down, not up.
 That way, you look thoughtful and it doesn’t seem like you’re rolling your eyes.

 2. If there are other people in the shot, make sure to look at them occasionally.
 This comes across as genuine, and it lets you establish a rapport with them.
 When someone else in the shot is speaking, it’s especially important that you look at them.

 3. Keep your back straight and drop your shoulders back and down.
 An upright and open posture communicates authority.
 Here’s an interesting article from Psychology Today about how an open posture also makes you feel more powerful: How to Succeed by Having Good Posture.

 4. Use your hands to gesture.
 This helps you look natural and adds energy to the video.